 - a.
-Related parties include the controlling shareholder and companies under his control, the Board of Directors and the Executive Officers of the Company. - b.
-As to bonus to Executive Officers, see note 5d. - c.
-As to options granted to Executive Officers, see note 7b2. - d.
-On December 31, 2015, a related company (wholly owned by the Company's controlling shareholder) transferred an in-process research and development product candidate (hereafter the product) to the Company, together with a collaboration agreement with third party to research, develop and manufacture the product, in consideration of \$431.
+Related parties include the Controlling Shareholder and companies under his control, the Board of Directors and the Executive Officers of the Company and the Parent Company. - b.
+As to bonus to Executive Officers, see note 5d. - As to options granted to Executive Officers, see note 7b2a. - d.
+In July 2017, the Company granted to several Executive Officers of the Parent company 54,144 option to purchase ordinary shares at an exercise price of \$5.57 per share.
+See note 7b2b. - e.
+On December 31, 2015, a related company (wholly owned by the Company's Controlling Shareholder) transferred an in-process research and development product candidate (hereafter the product) to the Company, together with a collaboration agreement with third party to research, develop and manufacture the product, in consideration of \$431.
 This was considered a transaction between entities under common control and thus it was recorded on historical cost basis and therefore the Company recognized the consideration of \$431 as a research and development expense in 2015.
-The amount was paid to the related company during 2015 by utilizing a loan from the controlling shareholder.
+The amount was paid to the related company during 2015 by utilizing a loan from the Controlling Shareholder. - f.
+On August 22, 2017, a related company (wholly owned by the Company's controlling shareholder) transferred an in-process research and development product candidate (hereafter the Product) to the Company, together with a collaboration agreement with third party to research, develop and manufacture the Product, in consideration of 2 shares.
+This was considered a transaction between entities under common control and thus it was recorded on historical cost basis and therefore the Company recognized an amount of \$6,232 as a research and development expense in 2017.